WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 08/Scratch Work.md

 (This is why binary code works.
 Ex: $3 = 2^1 + 2^0$, $11 = 2^3 + 2^1 + 2^0$, $30 = 2^4 + 2^3 + 2^2 + 2^1$)

+**-PF-**
+WTS that every positive integer can be written as a sum of distinct powers of 2.
+Let there exist an arbitrary $x$ such that $

 ---

 ### 7.